myaoo18/ec601project2/README.md

 # EC601 Project 2 Twitter API

 ## Overview
 This project aims to collect tweets from Twitter API v2 by accessing endpoints and saving tweets collected in CSV format.
-More specifically, 100 most recent tweets from Elon Musk was collected through the User Lookup endpoint to receive up-to-date details on a given user.
+More specifically, 100 most recent tweets from Elon Musk was collected through the User Lookup API to receive up-to-date details on a given user.
 Below, there are detailed steps on how the API was used and result collected.

 ## How to use
 ### Prerequisites to Start